MicrosoftDocs/sql-docs/docs/relational-databases/performance/intelligent-query-processing.md

 The Query Store must be enabled for every database where the persistence portion of this feature is used.

-> **IMPORTANT for SQL Server 2022 CTP 1.0**
-> For CTP1.0, trace flags 2436, 10823, and 12612 must be enabled globally to use memory grant feedback persistence and percentile.
-The following example enables all trace flags:
->
-> `DBCC TRACEON (2436, 10823, 12612, -1);`

-> **For CTP 1.1 and later**
-> The feature is on by default, and the above traceflags will disable the feature instead.

-### How to identify if the feature is enabled, and disable it?
+#### How to identify if the feature is enabled, and disable it?

 Both of these features are enabled by default when the above instructions are followed.
-If you wanted to enable the trace flags but then disable or re-enable the feature, you can do this using a database scoped configuration.
+If you want to enable the trace flags but then disable or re-enable the feature, you can do this using a database scoped configuration.

-## Persistence
+### Persistence

 To disable memory grant feedback persistence for all query executions originating from the database,  execute the following within the context of the applicable database: